 - Tear them apart and use them as an art piece of your choice, whether it is a painting you make together, a handmade clock, pottery, or whatever your heart desires.

 Did your original wedding ring feature a prominent stone in it?
 Think of how you can use that in other fashions!
 As mentioned above, it can be used for other forms of jewelry, from necklaces to bracelets.
 In other cases, you can use it as an accent on other devices and things you own, such as a wallet, handbag, eyeglasses, and more.

 However, you can always upgrade the stone, too.
 If you want to keep the ring but want to breathe new life into it, have the stone removed and replaced with another.
 It might not sound like much, but a new stone can give your wedding ring a whole new look and feel.
 If you want to replace it, think of the stone that’s right for you, whether you want it to be your birthstone, your partner’s birthstone, or the birthstone relative to your wedding date.

 Don’t Feel Like You Need to Hold On to Your Ring

-Whether you’re getting divorced or renewing your vows, don’t be afraid to ditch your ring altogether.
-It might feel like the wrong thing to do, but it could be good for your mental health.
+Don’t be afraid to ditch your ring altogether.
+It might feel like the wrong thing to do, but it could be fun to start over.

 In search of a new ring?
 Whether you’re in need of a resize or renewing your vows, our custom bands can provide you with the ring of your latest dreams.
 Find a proper way to repurpose your wedding ring while getting a new ring designed by you.